Types of Veteran ID cards

-A Veteran ID Card (VIC) is a form of photo ID you can use to get discounts offered to Veterans at many stores, businesses, and restaurants.
-When you have this card, you won’t need to carry around your military discharge papers or share sensitive personal information to receive discounts.
-If you have a VIC, you don’t need to request another type of photo ID card to prove you’re a Veteran or to get retail or business discounts.
+A Veteran ID Card (VIC) is a digital photo ID you can use to get discounts for Veterans at many stores, businesses, and restaurants.
+When you have this card, you won’t need to carry around your military discharge papers or share sensitive personal information to get discounts.
+And you don’t need to request another type of photo ID card to prove you’re a Veteran or to get retail or business discounts.

 You may be eligible if you meet both of the requirements listed below.

 Both of these must be true:

 - You served on active duty, in the Reserves, or in the National Guard (including the Coast Guard), and

 - You received an honorable or general discharge (under honorable conditions)